The Gold Standard In Veterinary Care

 At Integrative Pet Wellness Center, we practice acupuncture through traditional needling, electro-acupuncture, laser acupuncture, or aqua-puncture.

 Acupuncture is a form of traditional Chinese medicine therapy in which thin needles are inserted into specific points of the body.
-Acupuncture works by activating nerve fibers locally and sends signals to the spinal cord and the brain through neurotransmitters.
+Acupuncture works by activating nerve fibers locally and sending signals to the spinal cord and the brain through neurotransmitters.
 They also affect local nerve fibers, blood vessels, and lymphatics.
 Points are carefully selected to treat individual pets based on their presenting patterns.
 Acupuncture aims to treat the whole body and promote healing naturally.

-Most commonly used to treat painful conditions, acupuncture can also treat many different diseases and especially useful for chronic conditions:
+Most commonly used to treat painful conditions, acupuncture can also treat many different diseases and is especially useful for chronic conditions:

-• Arthritis
+- Arthritis

-• Soft Tissue (muscle or ligament) injury
+- Soft Tissue (muscle or ligament) injury

-• Neurologic injury or disease
+- Neurologic injury or disease

-• Before and after surgeries for pain control
+- Before and after surgeries for pain control

-• Skin disease
+- Skin disease

-• Heart disease
+- Heart disease

-• Kidney disease
+- Kidney disease

-• Liver disease
+- Liver disease

-• Inflammatory diseases
+- Inflammatory diseases

-• Immune-mediated disease
+- Immune-mediated disease

 Visit our blog to read more